Any images used in your paper should be copyright free.

 Reference

-However, you may wish to add a note underneath the photograph to let your reader know it's your photograph (otherwise, your reader may assume you forgot to cite the image!)
+For images you took yourself, you do not need to include a figure number, note, or References entry.
+However, you may wish to add a note underneath the image to let your reader know it's your photograph (otherwise, your reader may assume you forgot to cite the image!)

 Note.
 Photograph by author.